charlielobster/CFD_MD_AI_Project_2025/README.md

 This project is a general survey of and an experimental test-bed for the PhysicsNeMo API.
 According to the documentation, their Docker image is the preferred way to use the PhysicsNemo API for most cases.

-This repository works on a manual CUDA Driver Ubuntu 24.04 installation described <a href=https://github.com/charlielobster/CUDA_NekRS.git>here</a>.
+This repository was created on host with a manual CUDA Driver Ubuntu 24.04 installation described <a href=https://github.com/charlielobster/CUDA_NekRS.git>here</a>.

 ## Project Milestones